sidhant293/Essential-Algorithms/System Design/URL Shortener.md

 0 can be initial value of our global counter stored in Zookeper.
 Every service can have range of 10M.

-service1 - (0-10M)

-service2- (10M-20M)

-and so on.
-Value of global variable will be incremented by 10M
+Also value of global variable will be incremented by 10M

 ![alt text](https://github.com/sidhant293/Essential-Algorithms/blob/main/System%20Design/Images/URL_Shortener_img1.drawio.png)